tommy-russoniello/docs/connect/api/alpha/README.md

 `fields=a,b,c`

-Specifiy what fields you wish to recieve by a comma separated string.
+Specifies the fields you wish to receive by a comma separated string.

 **WARNING**
-> Some fields are manatory and will appear anyways.
+> Some fields are mandatory and will appear anyways.

 #### Identifiers